Kurozana/MZ-Bot/README.md

-# Dedicated for n3ia

-Developed for fun.
+# Developed for both fun and education purposes.

-- Next steps:

-* Commands, command // Done
-* Embed every command // Done
-* Fix any caught exception // Done

 Audio: